 Take Care of Your Dog

 You can take your dog on this hike as long as it is on a leash.
 When you get to the hot springs, you also have to keep it on a leash.
 Your dog should not disturb others relaxing in the pools.
 Respect that not everyone wants to be friends with your pet.
 People hike here for serenity and to enjoy nature.

 And most importantly, clean up after your dog.

 Do Not Camp Next to Pools in Umpqua Hot Springs

 Remember that this place is open from sunrise to sunset day use only.
 It is forbidden to camp because people destroyed this area and left trash.
 You can’t stay overnight at the parking lot too.
 So, if you want to camp, choose the quiet and beautiful Toketee Lake Campground, located just four miles down the road.

 TRIP TIP: Want to see and soak in more Oregon hot springs?
 Check out our posts about Alvord Hot Springs in the Oregon Desert and Crystal Crane Hot Springs.
 Or buy this amazing Touring Hot Springs Washington and Oregon!

 Toketee Lake Campground

 Toketee Lake Campground in the Umpqua National Forest is the only camping near Umpqua Hot Springs.
-It is is a dry campground with vault toilets, no electricity.
+It is a dry campground with vault toilets, no electricity.
 You must bring your water.
 There are 32 sites available by reservation only.
-Maximum vehicle length is 30 feet.
+The maximum vehicle length is 30 feet.
 It costs $10-15 per night.
 You can make a reservation at the Toketee Lake Campground website.